-3. Where it happened4.
-Who did the harassing
+4. Who did the harassing

-7. How your harasser responded to you8.
-How you felt about the harassment
+8. How you felt about the harassment

 Step 3: If the unwanted behavior is repeated, go back to the principal or assistant principal documenting the behaviors stated in Step 2.
-Give a copy of your written record to the person in authority, and keep one for yourself.
+Give a copy of your written record to the person in authority and keep one for yourself.

 Step 4: If unwanted behavior does not stop, you may either go back to the principal or assistant principal or go to a person in higher authority, such as the superintendent or a school board member documenting the behaviors stated in Step 2.
-Give a copy of your written record to the person in authority, and keep one for yourself.
+Give a copy of your written record to the person in authority and keep one for yourself.